Important Update: Read this before going any further

 Anyway, my point in all of this is…

-Once I really stopped and considered all of these things, I realized I didn’t particularly like what I was doing.
+Once I really stopped and considered all of these things, I realized I didn’t particularly like the guru thing I was doing.

 The daily emails… the positioning… the constant advice giving…